ManishKadu/Cyber-Security-AI-Agent/README.md

 ## What This Project Does

 This system runs **5 specialized AI agents** in sequence, each responsible for a different aspect of cybersecurity.
-Each agent first performs fast, deterministic analysis using regex pattern matching, then sends findings to an LLM (OpenAI GPT or Anthropic Claude) for deeper contextual analysis that rules alone can't catch.
+Each agent first performs fast, deterministic analysis using regex pattern matching, then sends findings to an LLM (OpenAI GPT ) for deeper contextual analysis that rules alone can't catch.

 ```
 ┌─────────────────────────────────────────────────────────┐